 After lunch, head to Wackerbarth Winery – Saxony’s oldest sparkling wine cellar – for a tour and tasting of the locally produced wine.
 The estate dates to the mid-1700s and was a place for royal festivities.
 The grounds include the vineyards, a small castle, a restaurant, a shop and the wine-making facilities.

-Day 2 Public Transportation
+Dresden Day 2 Public Transportation

 Dresden to Meissen: From Dresden city center, take the S1 S-Bahn toward Meissen and depart at Meissen Altstadt.
 From the station, walk north into Meissen’s city center.
 (Price level 3) Link to map.

-Meissen to Wackerbarth Winery: From Meissen Altstadt, take the S-Bahn toward Schona Bahnhof or Bad Schandau and depart at Zitzschewig Radebeul.
+Meissen to Wackerbarth Winery: From Meissen Altstadt, take the S-Bahn toward Schona Bahnhof or Bad Schandau and alight at Zitzschewig Radebeul.
 Exit the station to the north and walk to Meissner.
 From the Johannisbergstrasse tram platform, take Tram 4 toward Laubegast.
 Ride one stop and depart at Schloss Wackerbarth.
 (Price level 2) Link to map.

 Wackerbarth Winery to Altkotzschenbroda: From Schloss Wackerbarth tram platform, take Tram 4 toward Laubegast.
-Depart at Radebeul Moritzburger Strasse.
+Exit at Radebeul Moritzburger Strasse.
 Walk south on Bahnhofstrasse to Altkotzschenbroda.
 Walk east to the church.
 (Price level 1) Link to map.

 Ball- und Brauhaus Watzke to Dresden: From Altpieschen tram platform, take Tram 4 toward Laubegast back into Dresden.
 (Price level 1) Link to map.
 Or use the DVB Journey Planner to connect to your next destination.